-647 See Elizabeth M. McGeever, Hazardous Duty?
-The Role of the Fiduciary in Noncorporate Structures, 4 BUS.
-L. TODAY 51, 53 (Mar.-Apr.1995); Robert R. Keatinge et al., The Limited Liability Company: A Study of the that they may exist in statutory provisions which permit them to be expanded or restricted in the Company Agreement.648 The duty of Managers in a Manager-managed LLC and Members in a Member-managed LLC to the LLC is generally assumed to be fiduciary in nature, measured by reference to the fiduciary duties of corporate directors.
-By analogy to corporate directors, Managers would have the duties of obedience, care and loyalty and should have the benefit of the business judgment rule.649 Much like a corporate director who, in theory, represents all of the shareholders of the corporation rather than those who are responsible for his being a director, a Manager should be deemed to have a fiduciary duty to all of the Members.
-Whether Members owe a fiduciary duty to the other Members or the LLC will likely be determined by reference to corporate principles in the absence of controlling provisions in the certificate of formation or Company Agreement.650
+H. Fiduciary Duties.
+The Tex.
+LLC Stats. do not address specifically whether Manager or Member fiduciary duties exist or attempt to define them,653 but implicitly recognize that they may exist in statutory provisions which permit them to be expanded or restricted in the Company Agreement.654 The duty of Managers in a Manager-managed LLC and Members in a Member-managed LLC to the LLC is generally assumed to be fiduciary in nature, measured by reference to the fiduciary duties of corporate directors in the absence of modification in the Company Agreement.
+By analogy to corporate directors, Managers would have the duties of obedience, care and loyalty and should have the benefit of the business judgment rule.655 Much like a corporate director who, in theory, represents all of the shareholders of the corporation rather than those who are responsible for his being a director, a Manager should be deemed to have a fiduciary duty to all of the Members.
+Whether Members owe a fiduciary duty to the other Members or the LLC will likely be determined by reference to corporate principles in the absence of controlling provisions in the certificate of formation or Company Agreement.656